alliedvision/gst-vmbsrc/README.md

 - Complex camera feature setups may not be possible using the provided properties (e.g. complex trigger setups for multiple trigger selectors).
 For those cases it is recommended to [use an XML file to pass the camera settings](####Using-an-XML-file).
-- If the width of the image data pushed out of the `gst-vimbasrc` element is not evenly divisible by 4, the image data can not be transformed with the `videoconvert` element.
-This is caused by the `videoconvert` element expecting the width to always be a multiple of 4, or being explicitly told the stride of the image data in the buffer.
-This explicit stride information is currently not implemented.
-For now it is therefore recommended to use `width` settings that are evenly divisible by 4.

 ## Compatibility
 `vmbsrc` is currently officially supported on the following operating systems and architectures: